aviate15/sardines-pipeline/report/technical_report.md

 ### 13.4 Ensemble Alignment Models

 Running two or more forced aligners (e.g., Qwen3 and wav2vec2-xlsr) and averaging their alignment scores would reduce the impact of any single model's failure modes.
-Currently the fallback chain runs them sequentially — an ensemble would run them in parallel and combine scores.
+Currently the fallback chain runs them sequentially, an ensemble would run them in parallel and combine scores.

 ### 13.5 Direct WER/CER Against All Pairs

-Rather than computing CER only against the Whisper reference, one could compute pairwise CER between all 5 candidates to identify the consensus transcription — the one with minimum average edit distance to all others.
+Rather than computing CER only against the Whisper reference, one could compute pairwise CER between all 5 candidates to identify the consensus transcription, the one with minimum average edit distance to all others.
 This partially reintroduces consensus logic, but does so at the character level (CER-based) rather than binary match voting, making it more robust to shared errors.
 Combined with the acoustic signal as a veto, this could improve accuracy on rows where Whisper is unreliable.

 ### 13.6 Segment-Level Acoustic Scoring